cnmy-ro/ethica/README.md

 ## Map
+- The logical graph reflects the way Spinoza derives the propositions in the demonstrations
-- Scholia and the references in them are ignored in the logical graph
+- Scholia and the references therein are ignored in the logical graph

 ## Automata Dialogi